blue-mantis/BM-Infinite-Scroll/README.md

 `{{ paginate|infinitescroll(containerSelector="#container", itemSelector="article.item", finishedMessage="So Long, and Thanks for All the Fish") }}`

-Here is a more in depth exmaple, showing the instantiation of pagination on an entry channel and the integration of infinite scrolling:
+Here is a more in depth example, showing the instantiation of pagination on an entry channel and the integration of infinite scrolling:

     {% set entries = craft.entries.section('news').limit(1).order('postDate desc') %}